scipy/scipy/doc/source/tutorial/ndimage.rst

 Most binary morphology functions can be expressed in terms of the basic operations erosion and dilation:

-    The :obj:`binary_erosion` function implements binary erosion of arrays of arbitrary rank with the given structuring element.
-The origin parameter controls the placement of the structuring element as described in section :ref:`ndimage-filter-functions`.
+    The :func:`binary_erosion` function implements binary erosion of arrays of arbitrary rank with the given structuring element.
+The origin parameter controls the placement of the structuring element as described in :ref:`ndimage-filter-functions`.
 If no
     structuring element is provided, an element with connectivity equal to one is generated using :func:`generate_binary_structure`.
 The *border_value* parameter gives the value of the array outside